 You are not Immune- Stay Safe

 Now you’ve read about the dangers of too much exposure to the sun and heat, what are you going to do to avoid them?
 Firstly, do not think you are immune!
-We’re all guilty of thinking “it won’t happen to me”, but it can.
-Skin cancer can affect anyone, so ensure you cover yourself with high SPF sun screen if you are going to spend time in the sun.
+We’re all guilty of thinking “It won’t happen to me”, but it can.
+Skin cancer can affect anyone, so ensure you cover yourself with a high-SPF sunscreen if you are going to spend time in the sun.

 Wear lightweight clothing to protect your skin all over and keep yourself cool.
 Wear hats and sunglasses to protect your head, face and eyes.
 Stay hydrated – water will hydrate skin and body to keep your body functioning properly.
 Stay in the shade when possible to keep your body temperature from rising to a dangerous level.